Johnsons Developers & Negative Treatments

 Johnsons admitted the impossibility of concentrating a developer like Solufin to the same extent as Unitol.
 Hence the developer was supplied as a liquid concentrate in 250cc plastic bottles which made 600cc of working strength solution.
 Both concentrate and working strength were claimed to have good keeping properties.

 The 1965 cost for 250cc of concentrate was 5/- (25p).
-Solufin seems not to have been marketed for long (available until spring 1968), possibly because of the market preference for high definition developers at the time (emulsions were inherently much finer grained than hitherto) and perhaps also to do with Johnsons becoming distributors (within 2 years) for Paterson's range of developers.
+Solufin seems not to have been marketed for long (maybe to 1970), possibly because of the market preference for high definition developers at the time (emulsions were inherently much finer grained than hitherto) and perhaps also to do with Johnsons becoming distributors (by 1967) for Paterson's range of developers.

 Click on the image to enlarge